Krumelur/WordPuzzleSolver/content/Add_and_implement_Azure_Functions_project_1.md

 In this part of the tutorial we are going to create three functions, each handling a specific portion of our app's backend:

-* Upload provider: this is triggered by an HTTP POST and will return the upload location for the puzzle image.
+* Upload provider: this is triggered by an HTTP GET and will return the upload location for the puzzle image.
 * Puzzle processer: triggered by the Azure BLOB storage after the image has been uploaded.
 It will figure out the contents of the puzzle image.
 * Results provider: an HTTP GET triggered function the client can use to download the processed puzzle.